ymotse/ymotse/README.md

 - ⚡ Fun and polemic fact: Sometimes, the code works, but we don't know why; and sometimes, the code doesn't work, and we don't know why. 🤔
 <br>
-I'm excited about new technologies and solutions that change people's way of life for better.
+I'm excited about technologies and solutions that change people's way of life for better. 🙂👍

 #### Let's code!! ☕️ 💻